Togan Arslan: Career

-After the death of his father Mehmet in 1104, Togan Arslan became the bey.
 In 1111 he captured neighboring territory.
-But he was only semi independent.
-Although initially his beylik was a vassal of the Ahlatshahs, he switched sides and became a vassal of Ilghazi of the Mardin Artukids.
-Together with Ilghazi, Togan Arslan participated in a number of military operations against Crusaders, the most important being Battle of Ager Sanguinis in 1119 where Roger of Salerno lost his life.
-Although he was also invited to participate in a campaign against the Georgians in 1121, he didn't take part in the siege which soon ended in failure.
+But he was only semi-independent.
+Although initially he was a vassal of the Ahlatshahs, he switched sides and became a vassal of Ilghazi of the Mardin Artukids.
+Together with Ilghazi, Togan Arslan participated in military operations against Crusaders.
+The most important was the Battle of Ager Sanguinis in 1119 where Roger of Salerno lost his life.